 No. Consider using a less painful substitute if you develop pain with a chest or shoulder exercise.

-For example, substitute a barbell bench press for a dumbbell bench press, dumbness squeeze press, or loaded push-up.
+For example, substitute a barbell bench press for a dumbbell bench press, dumbbell squeeze press, or loaded push-up.
 Similarly, for a barbell military press, consider doing a barbell seated press with a neutral grip or upright rows.
-Finally, substitute a pull-up for a neutral grip lat or straight arm pulldown.
+Finally, substitute a pull-up for a neutral-grip lat or a straight-arm pulldown.

 Final Word from Sportdoctorlondon about Shoulder Pain from Weights

-Shoulder pain is common among weightlifters, often caused by overuse, poor form, or muscle imbalances.
+Shoulder pain is a common issue among weightlifters, often resulting from overuse, poor form, or muscle imbalances.
 Possible causes include rotator cuff tendonitis, distal clavicular osteolysis, labral tears, shoulder arthritis and frozen shoulder.
-Rest and modify your routine to avoid further pain when pain arises, and consider consulting a sports medicine doctor.
+Rest and modify your routine to prevent further pain from arising, and consider consulting a sports medicine specialist.

 Related conditions: